inko-lang/website/source/news/inko-progress-report-september-2019.html.md

 This pass just grabs all `import` expressions (which can only occur at the top-level in a module), partitions the list of nodes, then merges the two arrays so that the imports appear first.
-There are no tricks or bamboozles here, that's all there is to it.

 With the boring stuff out of the way, let's talk about the more interesting aspect of the compiler: the design, how we plan to make it fast, and how this